 Responding to the Spirit of God requires listening to God, knowing how to listen shows wisdom.
 The process of hearing and responding to the voice of God comes by way of repentance.
 The repentant heart desires to walk in holiness because God is Holy, which leads to the next thought…

 Hebrews 11:6 “But without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him.”

 If you’ve ever had children you know how incredibly frustrating it is when a child doesn’t listen to a parent.
-Parents who strive to lead their children in wisdom have a knowledge that children don’t.
-The hope that the child will develop and grow over time, be guided in truth, and for protection is part of what makes instruction vital in the parent child relationship.
+Parents who strive to lead their children in wisdom have a knowledge that children don’t possess.
+The hope that a child will develop and grow over time, be guided in truth, and be protected is part of what makes instruction vital in the parent child relationship.

-We treat God like He is not knowledgeable, that He is not loving, nor does He have the wisdom to lead us in the way we ought to go.
-This child like pattern is a display of ignorance that brings shame upon ourselves and determines whether we continue in foolishness without growth or maturity or whether we go on to maturity and acquire the wisdom necessary for godly living.
+We treat God like He is unknowledgeable, that He is not loving, nor does He have the wisdom to lead us in the way we ought to go.
+This child like pattern is a display of ignorance that brings shame.
+Without true growth and maturity people will remain in the dark, walking in foolishness, and finding the same trouble as before.
+Whether someone moves on to maturity and acquires the wisdom necessary for godly living is up to them.

 Hebrews 3:14-15 “For we have become partakers of Christ if we hold the beginning of our confidence steadfast to the end, while it is said:

 “Today, if you will hear His voice,

 Do not harden your hearts as in the rebellion.”